centreon/centreon-archived/doc/en/upgrade/index.rst

 .. warning::
-    If you try to migrate a platform using **Centreon Poller Display 1.6.x**, please refer to the following :ref:`migration procedure <frompollerdisplay16>`.
+    If you try to migrate a platform using **Centreon Poller Display 1.6.x**, please refer to the following :ref:`migration procedure <migratefrompollerdisplay>`.

 .. toctree::
     :maxdepth: 2